mbrown1413/BurrTools-notes/assembly-algorithm.md

 * In the if statement in `iterative()` [here](burr-tools/src/lib/assembler_1.cpp#L1621) and `rec()` [here](burr-tools/src/lib/assembler_1.cpp#L1359), it seems like if the condition is false there's no need to do the `cover_column_rows(col)` before and `uncover_column_rows(col)` after.
   * Not true!
 The act of doing `cover_column_rows(col)` may change the result of `open_column_conditions_fulfillable()`.
 I do get the feeling there's a slightly better way of doing this though.
 * What is BurrTools doing when it says "optimize piece <#>"?
 What about other messages during solving?
+* How much does the max holes optimization help when no ranged pieces are used and the number of holes are exactly known?